ahsanu123/solder-reflow/README.md

 - ⏰ 14 September 2025 12:57, complete basic pcb component placement.
 - ⏰ 14 September 2025 17:59, after searching for **Random turn on SSR** (non Zero Crossing) on local market, i cant find easy to buy device, so i will stick to use zero crossing ssr and will count for zero crossing with **H11AA1** and determine how long to turn on and turn off.

+- ⏰ 15 March 2026, able to run slint on ESP32S3 on `temperature-measurement-dongle`

 </details>

 ## 🌴 Reference